 When you consistently add more healthy things into your diet over time, you will eventually start to eat less crappy stuff without even thinking about it.

 To help you slowly incorporate more healthy things into your diet, I’m starting a new thing.

-Each week I will give you ideas about how to add healthy, but mysterious ingredients into your life.
+Each week I’ll give you ideas about how to add healthy, but mysterious ingredients into your life.
 If you have any suggestions, email me at [email protected] and talk to me.

-Side note: If you do any form of writing for your business or your job, you would be doing yourself a disservice if you did not check out The Middle Finger Project.
+Side note: If you do any form of writing for your business or your job, you’ll be doing yourself a disservice if you don’t check out The Middle Finger Project.
 I took one of Ash’s copywriting workshops last year and it blew my mind.
 My writing would be as boring as a tire store and not worthy of your precious time if it wasn’t for Ash Ambirge.